 Users demand mobile devices to have long battery life, short application startup time, and low latencies.
 Mobile devices are constrained in computing power, memory, energy, and network connectivity.
 This conflict between user expectations and resource constraints can be reduced, if we tailor a mobile device such that it uses its capacities carefully for exactly the user's needs, i.e., the services, that the user wants to use.
 Predicting the user's behavior given previous behavior is a machine learning task.
 For example, based on the learning of most often used file path components, a system may avoid unnecessary probing of files and could intelligently prefetch files.
-Prefetching those files, which soon will be read by the user, leads to decreased startup latencies for applications and, accordingly, conservation of energy.
+Prefetching those files, which soon will be accessed by the system, leads to a grouping of multiple scattered I/O requests to a batched one and, accordingly, conservation of energy.

 The resource restrictions of mobile devices motivate the application of machine learning for predicting user behavior.
 At the same time, machine learning dissipates resources.
-There are three critical resource constraints:
+There are four critical resource constraints: